By Srujan Akula

 Today, we announced that we’ve added revenue and engagement lift analysis to our Mobile Marketing Cloud.
 With these new tools, CMOs measure the incremental impact of custom marketing campaigns that respond to specific app user behaviors.
 This is a major advance that keeps our solution out in front of the industry.

 With lift reports, CMOs and their teams can conduct audience analysis on multiple dimensions for both install and remarketing campaigns.
 By understanding how such campaigns impact business results, as compared to more mass-targeted efforts, app publishers can calculate the incremental ROI of marketing efforts specifically tailored to user groups.
+Utilizing the leading business intelligence software is also going to provide you with some excellent results, so definitely look into that.

 The core idea behind audience-based marketing is to proactively guide users through the traditional marketing funnel from user acquisition to repeat purchases.
 See picture below: